 Each Scholarship seeks to encourage and promote the attainment of higher educational goals for high school men and women who have been involved in extracurricular activities, achieved academic excellence in the classroom and have demonstrated leadership in the community.
 In 2017, 14 recipients have earned scholarships totaling $19,400.

-Application Deadline: Applications coming January 2018
+Application Deadline: Applications coming by May 1, 2018

 ALICE MEYER BROWN SCHOLARSHIP